kuldeep1007/Stock-Simulator-and-Portfolio-Management/README.md

 # Stock Simulator and Portfolio Management

+This project's frontend is done in HTML, CSS and JavaScript.
+Backend code is written in NodeJs and Data is store in MongoDB

 User can buy or sell stock with real time data of National Stock Exchange.

 User can maintain their portfolio.